bosagora/agora/README.md

 On Linux, we recommend gcc-9.
 On OSX, the latest `llvm` package available on Homebrew.

 Additionally, the following are dependencies:
 - `libsodium`:    Development library
 - `pkg-config`:   For DUB to find the correct `sqlite3` and other system libraries
 - `openssl`:      Binary (to detect the version) and development library
 - `sqlite3`:      Development library
 - `zlib`:         Development library
+- `libmaxminddb`: Development library

 Additionally, on OSX, `PKG_CONFIG_PATH` needs to be properly set to pick up `sqlite3` and `openssl`.
 Provided you installed those packages via `brew`, you can run the following command prior to building: